OzannKoc/WeatherApi/README.md

 # WeatherApi
- api.openweathermap.org been used  to develope spring boot / rest api / thymeleaf
+ api.openweathermap.org been used  to develope.
+ Spring Boot / Rest Api / Thymeleaf